-We are, therefore, staging 5 day-long Tennessee History for Kids Summer Road Shows in July 2021:
+We are staging SIX in-person TN History for Kids Summer Road Shows in July 2021:

 July 12 (Monday)

 Summer Road Show at the American Museum of Science and Energy in Oak Ridge.
 The theme is Tennessee during World War II, with presentations by Bill Carey on prominent people from Tennessee during the war, POW camps in Tennessee, and Tennessee’s war economy.
-Glenda Bingham of the AMSE and Oak Ridge historian Ray Smith will present on Oak Ridge and Manhattan Project.
-Attendees will tour the AMSE, the Oak Ridge museum and the brand-new K-25 History Center.
+After a catered lunch (probably from Chick-fil-A) and a tour of the museum, we will turn our attention to the Manhattan Project and its impact on the region and the war.
+Led by historian Ray Smith, we will then go visit two other museums in the area: the Oak Ridge History Museum, then the brand-new K-25 history center.

-Click here to register for the Oak Ridge event.
+Click here to register for the Oak Ridge event which, as of May 5, has 27 of its 35 spots filled!

 July 14 (Wednesday)

-Click HERE to register for the Museum of Appalachia event.
+Click HERE to register for the Museum of Appalachia event which, as of May 5, has 21 of its 35 spots filled.

 July 16 (Friday)

-Click HERE to register for the Chattanooga event.
+Click HERE to register for the Chattanooga event which, as of May 5, has 22 of its 40 spots taken.

 July 21 (Wednesday)

-Click HERE to register for The Hermitage event.
+Click HERE to register for The Hermitage event which, as of May 5, has 27 of its 40 spots filled.

 July 23 (Friday)